SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

 with one access starting before the other ends.
 The specific kinds of Swift code that use long-term access are discussed in the sections below.

-Another way to conceptualize the difference between instantaneous vs. long-term accesses is by going back to the metaphor that accessing the same area of memory is like writing and reading a shared piece of paper.
-Imagine your code as a set of people that take turns to either read a set amount of words or write something specific onto the paper.
-Instantaneous access means the people take distinct turns to interact with the paper, making the resulting output easy to reason about and predict.
-Long-term access means the turns aren't distinct and instead potentially overlap each other, meaning you could get people reading and writing on the paper at the same time to potentially unpredictable results.

-In the case where multiple people are reading the same paper at the same time, regardless of how many people there are, the paper shows the same words to everyone.
-The output is deterministic.
-However, in the case where one person is writing or editing the words while another person is reading, the resulting sentences that are read out are *not* deterministic.
-Instead, it's dependent on factors like how fast one person reads or on how slow the other person writes.
-The same result of non-deterministic behavior applies to the case of multiple people writing on the same paper at the same time.

-In essence, multiple accesses to the same area of memory at the same time could potentially produce unpredictable or inconsistent behaviour if one of the accesses is a write access.
-This is called conflicting access.
-Two accesses to memory conflict if:

-* Both accesses use the same location in memory.
-* Both accesses happen at the same time.
-* At least one access is writing to that memory.

 ..
 XXX conflicts are unsafe --> they trigger an error

 .. note::